 I was born and raised in Manila, Philippines.
 I worked abroad from 2007-2011 after working in Manila from 2005-2007.
 I then moved to the US from 2011-2013 to take my master's in Business and Technology Management.
 During these times that I was away, we only prioritized on a few tortoises from our top 3 species.
 I had to lock down on a strict tortoise routine built around a solid set-up and teach our family members and household staff thoroughly.
 Though I try to come home as often as possible, I do have to give credit to my mother and our great staff for taking great care of our tortoises!
 I've been back here in the Philippines since 2013 and the hobby has picked up a lot since then.

 By the way, my other hobbies include playing badminton and tennis.
 Currently, I play in Power & Speed in Mindanao Avenue, Quezon City.
 If there are hobbysits out there who also play, feel free to message me on our Facebook page.

 We also love to travel so please check out turtle and tortoise pictures that we take when when we're out traveling by clicking HERE.

 Jenny and me with our adult tortoises, Soda, Cola, and Mocha

 Holding a Radiata hatchling, pictured with our Radiata breeders

 Mocha's growth over the years

-NOTE: All tortoises are part of my DENR-CWR headcount which I got during the amnesty for exotic pets several years ago.
-These tortoises were captive-bred from local and international breeders and were not caught from the wild.
+*NOTE 2: All tortoises are part of my DENR-CWR headcount which I first got during the amnesty for exotic pets several years ago.
+This list gets updated everytime tortoises are bred from the original registered animals, and also when new specimens are legally obtained from DENR CWR, WFP and WCP holders.
 Great efforts are being done to breed them and contribute to the conservation of critically endangered tortoise species.